June 1, 2020

 13) Select an Agile issue tracking tool

-My all-time favorite is JIRA, I love absolutely everything about it—from user interface to almost unlimited integration options and multiple report options.
+My all-time favorite, as an agile project manager, is JIRA, I love absolutely everything about it—from user interface to almost unlimited integration options and multiple report options.
 Although, there are many great alternatives out there - don’t be afraid to try them out and God bless the free trials 😄

 Communication is a crucial part of any successful project.
 How do you balance keeping everyone in the loop and being overwhelmed by information?